kbrulois/magic/README.md

 https://www.ncbi.nlm.nih.gov/pubmed/29961576

-This is forked and modified from dpeerlab/magic.
-Removed support for the matlab version and the python gui.
-Added an R version and support for imputation across multiple batches.
+This repo is forked and modified from dpeerlab/magic.
+It includes some additional features: an R wrapper and support for imputation across multiple batches.
+It lacks support for the matlab version and the python gui.
 See below for installation and Usage.

 Overview and how to use MAGIC effectively
 -------------------------------------------------------